 - suffered from depression or other mental health disorders

-- been in an accident or fought in war and be suffering from post-traumatic stress disorder
+- been abused, been in an accident or fought in a combat zone and be suffering from post-traumatic stress disorder

-Because of these varying circumstances, we ensure that their treatment plan is tailored to those needs.
-Our expert team work together to prescribe a personalised combination of medical treatments, specialised therapies and complementary therapies for each individual patient.
+Because of these varying circumstances, we ensure that your treatment plan is tailored to those needs.
+Our expert team work together to prescribe a personalised combination of medical treatments, specialised therapies and complementary therapies alongside individual therapy and group therapy for each individual patient.
+Each individual treatment plan is grounded in the clinically proven 12 step model of addiction recovery.

 The benefits of personalised addiction treatment include:

 - Lasting recovery.
-Intensive treatment produces results that last
+The clinically proven, intensive treatment produces results that last;

 - A chance for trust to build and a form a healthy, open relationship between the patient and therapist, making group therapy and individual therapy more effective.